ics-portfolios/ics-portfolios.github.io/README.md

 `update_ics_portfolios` is a node script that is used to parse a data file containing information about portfolios and produce a new data file that can be used by the deployed site to display the "card" associated with each portfolio.

-To install update_ics_portfolios, first [install node](https://nodejs.org/en/).
+To install `update_ics_portfolios`, first [install node](https://nodejs.org/en/).

-Second, install the shell script like this:
+Second, make it possible to run `update_ics_portfolios` as a top-level command by doing the following:

 ```
  npm install
  sudo npm link
  ```

-To test your installation, invoke update_ics_portfolios:
+To test your installation, invoke `update_ics_portfolios`:

 ```
 update_ics_portfolios
 ```

-The output will look something like this:
+The output should look something like this:

 ```
 $ update_ics_portfolios